Industrial Heating Uses

 - Auto repair shops

-- Annual savings of up to 25-45% compared with traditional warm air system.
+- Annual natural gas and propane consumption savings of up to 25-35% compared with traditional warm air systems.

 - Simple to control with a commercial or digital thermostat.